ableplayer/ableplayer/README.md

 Unfortunately this feature is not supported on iOS.

+#### Load Sign Language in a fixed location

+By default, the sign language window is launched in a movable dialog.
+To set it in a fixed location on the page, add `data-sign-div` with the ID of a container on the page.
+The sign language window will be inserted into that container, and will not be movable.

 ### Playlists

 An *Able Player* playlist is an HTML list of tracks.
 A playlist can accompany either a video or audio player, but both audio and video cannot be combined within a single playlist.
 The list can be either ordered (`<ol>`) or unordered (`<ul>`).